 (1) Joshua was a faithful and obedient man.
-And Moses said to Joshua, “Choose us some men and go out, fight with Amalek.
+Therefore, Moses said to Joshua, “Choose us some men and go out, fight with Amalek.
 Tomorrow I will stand on the top of the hill with the rod of God in my hand.
 So Joshua did as Moses said to him, and fought with Amalek” (Exodus 17:9.10 also Numbers 13:2, 3, 8).

 (2) He was a man of faith.
 He and Caleb stood alone for an unpopular cause.
 This was seen in the incident of the twelve spies that were sent to spy Canaan.
 Only Joshua and Caleb showed unwavering faith in God and they exhorted the people to trust in God’s power.
 “But Joshua the son of Nun and Caleb the son of Jephunneh, who were among those who had spied out the land, tore their clothes; and they spoke to all the congregation of the children of Israel, saying: “The land we passed through to spy out is an exceedingly good land.
 If the LORD delights in us, then He will bring us into this land and give it to us, ‘a land which flows with milk and honey.’
 Only do not rebel against the LORD, nor fear the people of the land, for they are our bread; their protection has departed from them, and the LORD is with us.
 Do not fear them” (Numbers 14:6–9).